Public school funding in the United States: Categories of spending

-State and local role in education funding
+State and local roles in education funding

-According to the US Department of Education, the Federal Government contributes about 8% to funding US public schools.
-To fund the remaining balance per student in the public education System, state and local governments are mandated to allocate money towards education.
+The Federal Government contributes about 8% to funding US public schools.
+To fund the remaining balance per student in the public education system, state and local governments are mandated to allocate money towards education.
 The state allocates a percentage of its revenue, from sales and income tax, to use towards education.
-The funds that are set aside for education are determined by the State constitutions, Propositions, and the incoming Government officials.
-According to the National Conference of State Legislatures, States provide structure, equality, fiscal accountability, stability and support to the public education systems per state.
-Each state varies the level of support that the schools receive with the implementation of legislation.
+The funds that are set aside for education are determined by the State constitutions, Propositions, and incoming Government officials.
+The National Conference of State Legislatures reports that states provide structure, equality, fiscal accountability, stability and support to the public education systems.
+Legislation per state varies towards the level of support schools receive.
+Since 2008, states have reduced their school funding from taxes by 12%, the most pronounced drop on record.

-The Local government allocates education funding from the revenue generated by property tax and other fundraising efforts.
-Local officials have the ability to influence the rate of change of property taxes that are used to fund local expenditures, including education.
+Local governments allocate education funding from the revenue generated by property taxes and other fundraising efforts.
+Local officials have the ability to influence the rate of change of property taxes, used to fund local expenditures, including education.

-Due to the varied levels of income throughout states and within local communities, education funding suffers from inequalities where some communities have excessive funding and others are lacking important resources to support students.
-According to the research on Equity and Adequacy in School Funding, "much of the current litigation and legislative activity in education funding seeks to assure "adequacy", that is, a sufficient level of funding to deliver an adequate education to every student in the state."
-There are key factors in which states receive more funding, teacher salaries, employee benefits, cost of living, class sizes, and demographics.
-For example, Utah has the lowest state funding due to their demographics, and the fact that the state of Utah can not afford to let the average costs rise due to its immense young demographic, which is one in five residents attend public school.
-New York, on the other hand, has the highest ranking expenditures, twenty thousand per student including teacher salaries, and the cost of living, which is significantly higher than other states.
+Varied levels of income throughout states and within local communities results in education funding inequalities.
+Some communities receive excessive funding while others are lacking important resources to support students.
+"Much of the current litigation and legislative activity in education funding seeks to assure "adequacy", that is, a sufficient level of funding to deliver an adequate education to every student in the state."
+Key factors in which states receive more funding include teacher salaries, employee benefits, cost of living, class sizes, and demographics.
+Utah has the lowest state funding due to their demographics.
+They cannot afford to let average costs rise with a majority demographic of youth in which one in five residents attend public school.
+New York, on the other hand, has the highest-ranking expenditures, twenty thousand per student including teacher salaries, and the cost of living; significantly higher than other states.

-There have been people protesting to change the amount of funding that schools get.
-One lawsuit has been going on from mid December 2021 to now (March 2022) to raise the amount of funding the Government gives to schools in Pennsylvania started by the Pennsylvania Association of Rural and Small Schools (PARSS).
+The role of states in education funding may change following the removal of ESSER funds.
+They may obtain a greater role in maintaining programs or salaries of their school districts without federal intervention available.
+This allocation of funds towards education is a state-by-state decision left to politicians.
+Local funding can also supplement lost funds but is unreliable for many, especially high-poverty areas without the means to break the fall off the funding cliff.